-This article discusses troubleshooting steps that can help resolve the most common issues when you receive an Excel not responding error or Excel hangs or freezes when you launch Excel or open a file.
-These type of problems may occur for one or more of the follow reasons listed below.
+This article discusses troubleshooting steps that can help resolve the most common issues when you receive an Excel not responding error, Excel hangs or freezes when you launch it, or open an Excel workbook.
+These types of problems may occur for one or more of the reasons listed below.

 Note: If you are having problems opening your Excel files after upgrading from Windows 7 to Windows 10, see Errors opening Office files after upgrading from Windows 7 to Windows 10.

 Safe mode lets you start Excel without encountering certain startup programs.
 You can open Excel in safe mode by pressing and holding Ctrl while you start the program, or by using the /safe switch (excel.exe /safe) when you start the program from the command line.
 When you run Excel in safe mode, it bypasses functionality and settings such as alternative startup location, changed toolbars, the xlstart folder, and Excel add-ins.
 However, COM add-ins are excluded.

 If your issue is resolved after you run Excel in safe mode, see: How to troubleshoot startup problems in Excel.